Zetelias/goyfinance/readme.md

 You can also create a channel that will send you price data with an interval of your choice.

 ## Benchmarks
-The benchmarks are done on a Windows 10 machine with an Intel i9-10900K CPU.
-For results see the `benchmarking/v8_test_bench_output.md` file.
 Benchmarks against other libraries are coming soon.

 ## Example and usage